YinHk-Notes/Reactjs-notes-and-cheatsheet/cheatsheet/Hook/useCallback.md

 The useCallback Hook only runs when one of its dependencies update.

 use the `useCallback` hook to prevent the function from being recreated unless necessary.

+> One reason to use useCallback is to prevent a component from re-rendering unless its props have changed.

 ## useCallback基础用法